-Ballot battle shows intensity of GOP race for Macomb County state House seat
+Ballot battle marks GOP race for Macomb House seat

 A primary race in Macomb County could help determine whether the GOP retains control of the state House this fall as four Republicans compete in Tuesday’s primary election for the chance to defend the seat.

 In the 24th state House District, Macomb County Commissioner Steve Marino of Harrison Township and two other Republicans are on the primary ballot for the chance to take on uncontested Democrat Dana Camphous-Peterson in the general election.
 A fourth GOP hopeful is running an aggressive write-in campaign.

 Marino, a Harrison Township Republican who owns a public affairs firm, is a likely front-runner in the 24th District primary after getting his closest competitor tossed off the ballot.
 He is continuing to build on an aggressive reputation he earned during his 2014 run for Macomb County commissioner.

 “While I might be young, I think that’s advantageous,” said Marino, 27, adding he is focused on continuing the state’s economic rebound and reducing regulatory burdens.
 “Certainly you have the energy to produce on the campaign trail.”